 All attorneys appearing in juvenile dependency proceedings must meet the minimum standards of competence set forth in these rules.
 These rules are applicable to attorneys representing public agencies, attorneys employed by public agencies, attorneys appointed by the Court to represent any party in a juvenile dependency proceeding and attorneys who are privately retained to represent a party to a juvenile dependency proceeding.
-(Adopted effective October 1, 1998; Amended effective July 1, 2002)
+(Adopted effective October 1, 1998; Amended effective July 1, 2002; Renumbered from 3.17 to 3.19 effective January 1, 2010)

-3.18 SCREENING FOR COMPETENCY
+3.20 SCREENING FOR COMPETENCY